nkon887/multiplex-staining/README.md

 9. After the last pipeline step `OUTPUT` all other subfolders in the folder workingDir are deleted and only the final subfolder "o6_results_output" and metadata.csv remain in the main folder

 ## Notes:
-+ If errors are occurring during the execution, there are outputs on the console of FIJI and in AnacondaPrompt and the history is stored in logs.log in the execution folder
++ If errors are occurring during the execution, there are outputs on the console of Fiji and in AnacondaPrompt and the history is stored in logs.log in the execution folder
-+ During the execution, there is also an output on the console of FIJI and AnacondaPrompt and is stored in logs.log
++ During the execution, there is also an output on the console of Fiji and AnacondaPrompt and is stored in logs.log
 + The execution times of the steps of image processing are outputed in the end on the console of AnacondaPrompt and in logs.log